splunk/public-o11y-docs/gdi/exec/telegraf-exec.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `telegraf/exec` monitor type by using the SignalFx Smart Agent Receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `telegraf/exec` monitor type for the Smart Agent Receiver.
 This is an embedded form of the Telegraf Exec plugin.
 The plugin-specific configuration options are the same as that plugin, but parser configurations related to the format of the subprocess output (for example, `data_format`) are managed by using the `telegrafParser` nested configuration object.

 ## Benefits